 - 1. Create a Dockerfile in root of Github repository - 2.
 Login to Docker Hub (docker.com) with the tech-user - 3.
-Login to Github as the "real" owner of the Organisation - 4.
-Connect the "real" owner to Docker Hub granting access to EHRbase Organisation to enable Autobuilds
+Login to Github with the tech-user (he has owner access to the Organisation) - 4.
+Connect tech-user to Docker Hub granting access to EHRbase Organisation to enable Autobuilds